edwinb24/learning-phalcon/README.md

 	'controller' => 'login',
 	'action' => 'test'
 ]);
 After some attempts and checking the syntax multiple times the error persisted, I will wait to find an answer from other sources and just continue the classes for now.
+A numbers of notes have been made throught the classes as comments.
+Everything very smooth so far.